kodigitaccount/GENERATIVE-AI-LLM-INTERVIEW/README.md

 If I have a vocabulary of 100K words/tokens, how can I optimize transformer architecture?
 A large vocabulary can cause computation issues and a small vocabulary can cause OOV issues, what approach you would use to find the best balance of vocabulary?
 Explain different types of LLM architecture and which type of architecture is best for which task?
-Back to Top

-Supervised Fine-Tuning of LLM
+# Supervised Fine-Tuning of LLM
 What is fine-tuning, and why is it needed?
 Which scenario do we need to fine-tune LLM?
 How to make the decision of fine-tuning?